TheresaLui/SelfHelpContent_v2/articles/microsoft.web/problemscoping-web-scoping-webapp-slow--containers.md

             "required": true
         },
         {
 			"id": "3",
 			"order": 3,
 			"controlType": "dropdown",
-			"displayLabel": "Have you enabled WordPress debug.log and PHP error log?", "watermarkText": "Choose an option",
+			"displayLabel": "Is the issue intermittent or consistent?
+If intermittent, please explain in the additional details the observed pattern", "watermarkText": "Choose an option",
 			"dropdownOptions": [{
-					"value": "Yes",
+					"value": "intermittent",
-					"text": "Yes"
+					"text": "intermittent"
 				}, {
-					"value": "No",
+					"value": "consistent",
-					"text": "No"
+					"text": "consistent"
 				}
 			],
 			"required": false